geoblacklight/geoblacklight/CONTRIBUTING.md

 To contribute to our website or documentation pages, see the [GeoBlacklight Website Contribution Guide](https://github.com/geoblacklight/geoblacklight.github.io/blob/main/CONTRIBUTING.md).

 ### Pull request overview
+Given the multi-institutional nature of the project, communitiy code review is important. **We discourage individuals from merging their own requests.** We also prefer that developers from the same institutions do not merge their colleagues code.

 **Contributors:**

 1. If there isn't already an associated issue in the repository, create one.